-G. Distributed System: Load Balancing
+G. Distributed System Performance: Load Balancing

 A key feature to achieve scalability is load balancing [4], which helps prevent any single server from overloading/underloading, thus enhancing performance, utilization, reliability, and availability.
 In this subsection, we use DistWalk to study latency implications of load balancing techniques by routing traffic to a cluster of nodes.
-As a side-effect, we also demonstrate DistWalk's composability by using a number of nodes in conjuction with IPVS, a layer 4 (i.e., connectionlevel) load balancer within the Linux kernel.
+As a side-effect, we also demonstrate DistWalk's composability by using IPVS, a layer 4 (i.e., connection-level) load balancer within the Linux kernel.
 Figure 11 explores 3 simple load balancing policies [13], Round-Robin (RR), Least-Connection (LC), and Shortest Expected Delay (SED), using a heterogeneous workload.
 More specifically, 4 clients emulate a latency-sensitive workload of 400 COMPUTE operations triggered at a constant rate of 50 requests per second.
 The compute duration is sampled from a uniform probability distribution ranging from 1ms to 10ms.
 The command for a latency-sensitive client is:

-'''

---to lb -C unif:min=1k, max=10k -r 50 -n 400 --ns 5

-'''

-where "lb" is the hostname where the load balancer is instantiated, and "ns" is the number of session re-connects.
-Client sessions are frequently closed and re-opened after 5 transmitted packets to allow for load balancing; Otherwise, the client's packets would always be routed to the same node.
-A fifth client emulates a saturating workload performing long-running computations in the range of 1s to 5s, and at a lower rate of 5 requests per second.
-The corresponding command for the noisy client is:
+to lb -C unif:min=1k,max=10k -r 50 -n 400 ns 5 ---- ---- ---- --------------------- ---- ---- ---- ----- ---- --- -- where "lb" is the hostname where the load balancer is instantiated, and "ns" is the number of session re-connects parameter.
+Client sessions are frequently closed and re-opened after 5 transmitted packets to allow for load balancing (otherwise, the client's packets would all be routed to the same node).
+A fifth client emulates a saturating workload performing longrunning computations in the range of 1s to 5s (sampled from a uniform probability distribution) at a lower rate of 5 requests per second.
+In this case, the corresponding client command is: --to lb -C unif:min=1m,max=5m -r 1 -n 15 --ns 5

-'''

---to lb -C unif:min=1m, max=5m -r 1 -n 15 --ns 5

-'''